neu-spiral/ExperimentalDesign/README.md

 The code in this repository provides a framework for experimental design algorithm for pairwise data.
 In particular, the algorithms implemented are described in the paper

-## Source Citation ##

-Please cite the following paper if you intend to use this code for your research.
 >Experimental Design Under the Bradley-Terry Model.
 >Yuan Guo, Peng Tian, Jayashree Kalpathy-Cramer, Susan Ostmo, J.Peter Campbell, Michael F.Chiang, Deniz Erdo˘gmu¸s, Jennifer Dy and Stratis Ioannidis.